 Brilliant, impressive, incredible, overwhelming, Hitler’s favorite movie, etc., a lot of generous words have been used to describe this masterpiece and they just aren’t exaggerating.
 This amazing and influential dystopian film showcases decors and visuals you can hardly believe they were conceived in 1927.
 That city skyline for instance already smells like Blade Runner (Scott, 1982).

 Be sure as well to check out other films from Fritz Lang’s impressive oeuvre!
-His early expressionistic films like Der müde Tod (1921), Dr. Mabuse, der Spieler (1922) and Spione (1928) are extremely fun to watch, (1931) is a classic and he also did some entertaining Hollywood ‘film noirs’ like The Woman in the Window (1944) and Scarlet Street (1945).
+His early expressionistic films like Der müde Tod (1921), Dr. Mabuse, der Spieler (1922) and Spione (1928) are extremely fun to watch, M (1931) is a classic and he also did some entertaining Hollywood ‘film noirs’ like The Woman in the Window (1944) and Scarlet Street (1945).

 But Metropolis definitely remains his magnum opus.